-Every one of the 85,000 young people who are currently unemployed has something to offer, as do the 60,000 who were forced to emigrate last year.
+Every one of the 81,280 young people who are currently unemployed has something to offer, as do the 1,000 people a week who are forced to emigrate.
 We need to determine what that is - what are their skills, what are their interests and how do we build on these and match them with potential growth sectors in the economy in order to get on the road to recovery.
 The skills, enthusiasm, energy and creativity of the young people who are currently unemployed must be used to build a sustainable and prosperous future.
 Young people need to be enabled to establish vibrant new businesses, social enterprises and co-operatives.